JMBerryman/GLoBESfit/README.md

 GLoBESfit follows the standard GLoBES installation procedure.
-That is, it is assumed that GLoBES has been successfully installed on your system and thus all dependenices of GLoBESfit should be satisfied.
+That is, it is assumed that GLoBES has been successfully installed on your system and thus all dependencies of GLoBESfit should be satisfied.
 Go into 'source/' and in 'Makefile' make sure that 'prefix' points to a location where 'globes-config' can be found.
 Then use 'make'.